NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ...
 ```

+### Step 4.6: Reset Viewport Scene on Shutdown

-FInally, update `on_shutdown` to remove the `viewport_scene` parameters we moved into the reset function and then call that function.
+Update `on_shutdown` to remove the `viewport_scene` parameters you moved into the reset function and then call that function.

 ```python
 ...